-As an interesting side note, because the exercise of NSOs is considered compensation, they result in a tax deduction for the issuing corporation—but we won’t get into this now.
+As an interesting side note, because the exercise of nonqualified stock options is considered compensation, they result in a tax deduction for the issuing corporation—but we won’t get into this now.

 Qualified Incentive Stock Options (ISOs)

-Incentive stock options (ISOs) may only be offered to employees, and expire 10 years after their issue.
-At most companies, they typically expire 90 days after employment is terminated, though there are some companies that allow a longer window.
+Incentive stock options (ISOs) may only be offered to employees, and statutorily expire 10 years after their issue.
+At most companies, they typically expire three months (90 days) after employment is terminated, though there are some companies that allow a longer window.

 They almost always come with a vesting schedule, and many companies will offer early exercise when they are unvested in an attempt to maximize employee gain and minimize taxes.

 One of the qualifications for an ISO is that it must be equal to the FMV at the date of the grant.
 There are no income tax liabilities incurred for holders of ISOs at the time of exercise, but they must pay AMT (Alternative Minimum Tax) that tax year on the amount the FMV exceeds the option price at the time of the grant.

-Like NSOs, ISO stock is taxable at the long-term capital gains rate if: the stock is held for at least one year after exercise and the option grant date is over two years prior to the sale.
+Like NSOs, ISO stock options are taxable at the long-term capital gains rate if: the stock is held for at least one year after exercise and the option grant date is over two years prior to the sale.
 In the case that early exercise is allowed, ISOs are eligible for the 83 (b) election, which allows you to avoid their taxation as income and also starts the clock on their consideration as capital gains.

 You must file the 83 (b) election within 30 days!
 There are NO exceptions.
 Learn more about how to do that in the article Why You Should File Your 83 (b) Election.